We've compiled a list of extensions that will make using Visual Studio Code more fun

 markdownlint

-By default, you are required to write fairly strict Markdown, so it may be quite difficult at first, but once you get used to it, I guarantee you will be able to write proper Markdown.
+By default, it requires you to write Markdown in a fairly strict style, so it might be quite challenging at first, but I guarantee that once you get used to it, you'll be able to write proper Markdown.

 When I'm writing in Markdown, it constantly monitors my code and immediately adds wavy lines to anything strange, so it's easy to notice, and I like the convenience of not having to run lint from the command palette every time